JPG-Consulting/vox-core/docs/SECURITY_INVARIANTS.md

 ---

+## Age & Child Safety Invariants

+### INV-AGE-1: Age-Aware Behavior

+- The system MUST take the user’s age into account when selecting tone, content, and safety behavior.
+- Age MUST be derived from birthdate when possible.

+### INV-AGE-2: Unknown Age Defaults to Minor-Safe

+- If the user’s age group is `unknown`, the system MUST behave conservatively as if the user is a minor.
+- In minor-safe mode, the system MUST avoid adult topics and MUST apply stricter command and disclosure rules.

+### INV-AGE-3: Minors MUST NOT Self-Modify Age or Birthdate

+- If a user is classified as a minor, the system MUST NOT allow that user to:
+  - change their birthdate
+  - delete their birthdate
+  - mark their birthdate as unknown
+  - otherwise alter age-relevant profile fields
+- Any such attempt MUST be rejected.
+- The system MUST return a warning explaining that the operation is restricted for safety reasons.

+### INV-AGE-4: Birthdate Modification Authority and Auditability

+- Birthdate changes are permitted only if:
+  - the profile owner is classified as an adult, OR
+  - an authorized adult modifies a minor’s birthdate under an explicit policy.
+- All birthdate changes MUST be auditable, including:
+  - who performed the change
+  - when it occurred
+  - the reason or authority under which it was performed.

 ## Privacy Invariants

 ### INV-PRIVACY-1: Private Data Is Private by Default

 - All user profile data is PRIVATE unless explicitly marked otherwise.
 - Private data MUST NOT be disclosed to other users without consent.

+---

+### INV-PRIVACY-NAME-1: Legal Name Protection

+- A user’s legal/real name (identity name) MUST NOT be used in casual interaction.
+- The system SHOULD address users using their `preferred_name` when available.
+- Legal names MAY be used only for:
+  - safety-critical dialogs
+  - integrations requiring identity certainty
+  - internal logs

+---

+## Ownership and Preference Immutability Invariants

+### INV-OWN-1: Profile Ownership Is Exclusive

+- A user profile has exactly one owner.
+- Only the profile owner may authorize permanent changes to their own profile data.
+- Roles, delegation, or command authority MUST NOT grant the ability to modify another user’s profile ownership or preferences.

+### INV-OWN-2: Addressing Preferences Are Owner-Only

+- Addressing preferences, including:
+  - preferred name or nickname
+  - grammatical gender or form-of-address preferences
+  - language preference for interaction
+  MUST be modifiable only by the profile owner.
+- The system MUST NOT infer, override, or update these fields based on third-party statements or conversational inference.

+### INV-OWN-3: Identity Fields Are Immutable to Third Parties

+- Identity-defining fields (including legal name and preferred name) MUST NOT be modified by any party other than the profile owner.
+- Age-relevant attributes follow the Age & Child Safety invariants in this document.
+- Any attempt to modify another user’s identity fields MUST be denied (fail closed).

 ---